Art (or Creative Writing) Workshop

 If you have extra time:

 Distribute six cups to any student who has finished with their project.
 Have them do a 3-2-1 cup stacking formation while reciting Psalm 8.
 (Use the Psalm 8 handout.)
-The cups start off in a stack and are separated to form a pyramid with 3 cups on the base.
+The cups start off in a single stack and are separated to form a pyramid with 3 cups on the base.
 Each time a cup is touched another portion of the verse is repeated.
 A suggestion:

 O LORD, our Lord, how majestic is your name in all the earth!